innate2adaptive/tcRIP/README.md

 print("Shared Percent: %.2f%%" % (len(joint)/(len(seqs[0])+len(seqs[1])) * 100.0))
 ```

 If you want to load in the CDR1 and CDR2 sequences it is done by loading a dictionary which when called extracts the CDR1 and CDR2 from data files.
 Note that some of the CDR1s are 5 amino acids long, compared to the vast majority which are 6 amino acids long.
 Due to length invariance this very small number is filtered out.
+Also the classes have been kept separate up until shuffling and performing the train test split.

 ```python
 # add extrac cds by getting the dicitionary